organisciak/dissertation/document/4_posterior_objective.md

 In order to further increase worker agreement, one could presumably run the replacement process again.
 However, when non-expert labels are being paid for, removing problematic workers can grow quite costly – especially given the low payoff in accuracy.
-A cheating or sloppy worker can also rate a large number of ratings quickly, making the potential lost profit even higher.
+A cheating or sloppy worker can also rate many ratings quickly, making the potential lost profit even higher.
 However, the removal and blocking of low-agreement workers can be automated fairly easily, making it possible to incorporate in real time within a rating interface.

 Why were some workers correct – or at least in the majority opinion of what a correct rating is – less than chance?